It was coming on to Christmas and, like she always did after Thanksgiving, Mom made huge containers of candy.

 Looking back, I don't remember with certainty whether or not I ever snuck candy again.
 However, every time I ate more of Mom's candy I remembered the time she let me eat all I wanted.

-An expanded version of this story is in Amish Candy Recipes, With Stories, a book tentatively planned for October release.
+An expanded version of this story is in Amish Candy Recipes (tentative title), a book planned for October release.

 The book includes the reason why Mom used a thick coating of chocolate, describes how the dipping is done in an Amish kitchen, and mentions my conclusion about how she managed chocolate dipping by herself when generally the process requires two people — one to maintain the chocolate and one to do the dipping.